Neil Greenberg

 Greenberg served in the UK Armed Forces for 23 years and during his service was part of the team to develop peer led traumatic stress support packages, most notably trauma risk management (TRiM), for which he was awarded the Gilbert Blane Medal.
+In 2023 he was awarded a prestigious honorary Fellowship of the Royal College of Physicians of Ireland.

-Greenberg is a specialist in the field of trauma and mental health, and has published more than 350 scientific papers and book chapters.
+Greenberg is a specialist in the field of trauma and mental health, and has published more than 400 scientific papers and book chapters.

 Some of his recent academic work includes writing extensively about protecting the mental health of NHS staff and continuing to write about the mental health of employees more generally.
 He has also published extensively of the use of trauma risk management including being the senior author of a paper published in the Journal of Occupational Medicine in May 2015.